Alan Titchmarsh: Personal life

 Titchmarsh married Alison in 1975 and they have two children.
 In 2002 he and his wife moved into a grade II listed Georgian Hampshire farmhouse, with a garden of 4 acres.
 He also has a coastal home, near Cowes on the Isle of Wight, where he spends about a third of the year.

 Titchmarsh is a bell ringer.
-In 2011 he rang a quarter peal in Holybourne, Hampshire, to celebrate the marriage of Prince William and Catherine Middleton.
-In 2011 he participated in an Elm Tree Planting Ceremony to promote urban greening in London.
+In 2011, he rang a quarter peal in Holybourne, Hampshire, to celebrate the wedding of Prince William and Catherine Middleton.
+Also in 2011, he participated in an Elm Tree Planting Ceremony to promote urban greening in London.
 He returned to the Marylebone and Fitzrovia area to plant a project's 1000th new tree in 2022.

+Political views

+Titchmarsh is a monarchist.
+He was reported to have commented favourably on the UK Independence Party's Nigel Farage in 2013 and in 2014, saying he had "some sympathy with the clarion wake-up call they’re trying to give the country".
+During a 2017 interview in support of a refugee charity, he clarified: "I said I could understand why he captured the public's imagination.
+He articulated a lot of people's thoughts.
+But I didn't vote for Brexit.
+I think we should all stick together."

-In 2014 Titchmarsh was one of 200 public figures who were signatories to a letter to The Guardian expressing their hope that Scotland would vote to remain part of the United Kingdom in September's referendum on that issue.
+In 2014, Titchmarsh was one of 200 public figures who were signatories to a letter to The Guardian, expressing their hope that Scotland would vote to remain part of the United Kingdom in September's referendum on that issue.

-Performing arts

-Since the 1980s, Titchmarsh has been involved in the performing arts.
-As a presenter and interviewer he has worked with the City of Birmingham Symphony Orchestra, The Royal Ballet and Birmingham Royal Ballet in both concerts and theatrical performances.
-He presented the Royal Windsor Horse Show Pageants in front of Queen Elizabeth II, as well as many concerts at the Royal Albert Hall and Royal Festival Hall for a number of national orchestras.

-Titchmarsh played the part of Kenneth Grahame for the Royal Ballet production of The Wind in the Willows at the Vaudeville Theatre in 2014, written by Andrew Motion and choreographed by Will Tuckett.
-Titchmarsh presented the BBC Proms for three years in the early 2000s, which included presentation of The Last Night of the Proms on BBC One.

-In 2000, he featured in Victoria Wood with All the Trimmings on BBC One.
-Titchmarsh worked with composer Debbie Wiseman on The Glorious Garden (2018), writing poems for which Wiseman composed separate musical movements.
-He wrote the words and lyrics for Jack Frost – A Winter Story, which he himself narrated in 2024.
-Both albums went to No.1 in the Classical Music Charts.